Wonder Man (TV series): Filming

-In October 2023, Joanna Robinson, co-author of the book MCU: The Reign of Marvel Studios, reported that Marvel Studios was considering not moving forward with the series, despite already filming material prior to the strikes.
-Following the conclusion of the SAG-AFTRA strike in November and Cretton's exit from directing the planned film Avengers: The Kang Dynasty to focus on his commitments to other MCU projects, including Wonder Man, filming was set to resume around the end of the month after Thanksgiving.
 Filming resumed in Los Angeles by early January 2024.
 J.C.
 "Spike" Osorio, a lighting technician, died during production work on set at Radford Studio Center on February 6, after falling from the rafters.
-Disney and Radford Studio Center were respectively fined $36,000 and $45,000 after the California Division of Occupational Safety and Health concluded their investigation into Osorio's death and found that deterioration in the conditions of the catwalk Osorio was standing on led to his death.
+Disney and Radford were respectively fined $36,000 and $45,000 after the California Division of Occupational Safety and Health concluded their investigation into Osorio's death and found that deterioration in the conditions of the catwalk Osorio was standing on led to his death.
 The majority of filming was completed by early February, with pick-ups planned during the following weeks.
-Filming wrapped by April 2024.
+Filming officially wrapped in March.
+Winderbaum said Wonder Man had "one of the lowest, if not the lowest" budget of Marvel Studios' television series to date.

 Post-production

 Winderbaum confirmed that the series was being edited by March 2024.
-Gina Sansom serves as an editor on the series, after previously working with Cretton on the series American Born Chinese (2023).
+Gina Sansom joined the series as an editor after working with Cretton on the series American Born Chinese (2023).
+Nena Erb and Cassie Dixon also edited the series.
+John Haley was the visual effects supervisor.
+Guest said the series was completed and ready to be released around September 2024.

+Music

+Joel P. West, a frequent collaborator of Cretton's who worked on Shang-Chi, composed the score for the series.
+A soundtrack album featuring West's score was released on January 30, 2026.
+West created a club remix of the song "In Summer", which Gad sings as Olaf in the film Frozen (2013), to be played during a scene in the Doorman episode where Gad serves as the DJ of the Wilcox Club.